EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 Next-gen Premium Economy on the Dreamliner

-EVA Air’s “Fourth Generation Premium Economy Class” with even bigger and comfier seats.
-(More details below.)
+Coming soon?
+EVA Air’s “Fourth Generation Premium Economy Class” with bigger and comfier seats.

-It just debuted on the airline’s Boeing 787-9 Dreamliner flight to Jakarta and will soon launch on select European routes plus the daytime San Francisco-to-Taipei flight.
+It debuted recently on the airline’s Boeing 787-9 Dreamliner route to Jakarta.
+And it’ll soon launch on select European routes, plus the daytime San Francisco-to-Taipei flight.

 EVA Air’s Premium Economy seats and cabin